goliveira/archlinux-goliveira/README.md

 ## Change root

-Change root into the new system
+Change root into the new system:

 ```
 arch-chroot /mnt